Summer in Nuuk

-Photos and text by Benjamin Hardman.
+Text and photos of Nuuk from above by Benjamin Hardman.

 Nuuk feels more like a city than I could have imagined.
 There are cozy restaurants, a shopping mall and hotels, and it has a cultural charm that almost makes you forget you’re standing right beneath the Arctic Circle.
 Walking down past the church to the water’s edge, I looked out to the vast Nuuk fjord, seeing fishermen on their daily commute and a lone iceberg drifting past, another reminder of the extreme surroundings with Greenland’s inland ice cap at the end of the fjord.